emdupre/nha-ml-nimg/_sources/01-data-structures.md

 ## Extracting signal from fMRI volumes

-As you can see, this data is decidedly not tabular !
+As you can see, this data is decidedly not tabular!
 What we'd like is to extract and transform meaningful features from this data, and store it in a format that we can easily work with.
 Importantly, we _could_ work with the full time series directly.